Andrewodwyer/Star-academy/README.md

 # StarFox Squadron
 A StarFox Themed, Rock Paper Scissors game created by Andrew O'Dwyer.

-Game concept:
+## Game concept:
 - Play as your favourite character in Starfox Squadron.
 Head out on your first mission with one teammate and play Rock, Paper, Scissors to see who takes command of the mission.

 ![Image showing screenshots on different size screens](documentation/images/am-I-responsive.png)

 ## Project goals
-To make a game based on the popular Rock, paper, scissors game.
 The concept around the game was to build the rock, paper, scissors game into a StarFox themed character selection game.
-I wanted the game to have multilayer of interest.
+I wanted the game to have multiple layers of interest.
 A character selection page, where the player can choose between a number of characters.
-The characters information would be displayed beside them giving the player more insight into their chosen character.
-Those chosen characters would then be brought onto the following Rock, Paper, Scissors game area.
-The game should feel nostalgic for older players and fun and quick and easy to play for younger players.
+Characters information would be displayed beside them giving the player more insight into their chosen character.
+Those chosen pilots would then be brought onto the following Rock, Paper, Scissors game area.
+The game should feel nostalgic for older players and fun and easy to play for younger players.

 ## User Stories